 16. Cleopatra Bath

 Tourists and locals, living the moment, are getting lost in the glowing streets of Alanya and the mirthful thoughts of themselves.
 Nightclubs and bars are filled up with those blissful spirits and merry songs they dance to.
-They indulge and forget that they live in a world of chores, that they had a yesterday and will have a tomorrow.
 You may get shocked how this small town is lively and cheerful when the night falls.
-It’s not a part of our world; no, it’s a totally different place when the sea begins to sing its lullaby to this Elysium and its joyous souls.
+It’s not a part of our world; no, it’s a totally different place when the sea begins to sing its lullaby.
 After a memorable day of discovering the cute town of Alanya, travelers need to find a place where they can chill with good drinks and tasty appetizers.

 17. Las Vegas Café & Bar

 With great music, drinks, and a merry crowd, be ready for a hell of a night.
 Las Vegas Cafe & Bar is a place where you’ll enjoy the moment and forget about everything else.
 The bar has a great atmosphere, yet the prices may be a little high.
-It’s a general problem in Turkey though, alcoholic drinks are a tad expensive.
 It may not be the Las Vegas we know, but it’s still Las Vegas, and what happens in Las Vegas stays in Las Vegas (Wow, lots of Las Vegas).
 So, have fun!

 18. Black Horse